My research encompasses biodiversity, evolutionary ecology, systematics, integrated pest management and natural history.

 I am keen on determining how and why species evolve and co-exist.
 I am also interested in understanding and proposing potential evolutionary relationships.

-Leaf mining insects require a host plant to survive; they feed on the parenchyma cells of a plant leaf where they go undergo larval development.
+Leaf miner are the overlooked plant eaters of the insect world.
+But they have fascinating evolutionary and ecological characters and adaptations.
+They require a host plant to survive; they feed on the parenchyma cells of a plant leaf where they go undergo larval development.

 During my postdoctoral studies in Dr. Stephen B. Heard’s lab, I tested whether the main drivers of leaf miners communities are evolutionary or ecological.
 I dove into answering whether leaf miners are associated host plants and whether they require a particular habitats.

 Damselflies are briefcases of parasites.
 They have a multitude of external and internal parasites.
 They do not get infected with all of them at once.
 Studies have especially focused on water mites and are slowly starting to look at gregarines.

 My PhD work, at Carleton University under the supervision of Dr. Mark Forbes focused on understanding and explaining the variation of parasitism in closely related host species using the damselfly-water mite and damselfly-gregarine system as my models.